lisehr/dq-meerkat/README.md

 BlocK-DaQ is a research project initiated by Johannes Kepler University (<a href="https://www.jku.at/en/institute-for-application-oriented-knowledge-processing" target="_blank">JKU</a>) Linz and Software Competence Center Hagenberg (<a href="https://scch.at/en/news" target="_blank">SCCH</a>).
 The implementation provides a novel view on automated and continuous data quality measurement (CDQM), which is based on the initial creation of <i>reference data profiles</i>.

 ## Disclaimer
-The provided frameworks and Bash-script are tested for Linux Mint 19 (Tara) and Windows 10 64bit.
+The provided frameworks and Bash-script are tested for Linux Mint 19.2 (Tina) and Windows 10 64bit.

 ## Getting Started
 BlocK-DaQ is a Java maven project and in order to build the sources you need the following requirements: